YunyiShen/YunyiShen.github.io/_pages/about.md

   - /about.html
 ---

-I will move to the EESC department at [MIT](https://web.mit.edu/) this comming fall as a PhD student, but I am currently in a gap year physically located in Madison, WI.
+I will move to the EECS department at [MIT](https://web.mit.edu/) this comming fall as a PhD student, but I am currently in a gap year physically located in Madison, WI.
 I earned my MSc degrees in Statistics and Wildlife Ecology at the [University of Wisconsin-Madison](https://www.wisc.edu/) in 2021.
 I did my undergraduate degree in Physical Biology at [Peking University](http://english.pku.edu.cn).

 I am generally interested in statistics of non-human objects, namely ecology and astronomy.
 For me as a statistician, I study probablistic graphical models (PGMs), specificly chain graph models and hidden Markov models (HMMs) as well as scalable Bayesian methods.
 For me as an ecologist, I studied population and community ecology.
 I am also interested in time series analysis in astronomy and worked on photometrical data analysis (stellar flare detection in particular).
 Several recent projects are